 Thank you for considering a career in law enforcement with the El Paso Police Department.
-We will be accepting applications beginning July 04, 2013 until July 18, 2013 for the 118th Academy.
 Interested applicants are encouraged to apply by visiting the Police Trainee Job description on the City of El Paso's website.

 Job Interest Cards